Includeable minimal operating system for C++

 It's part of the terms of service of a number of social networks, I can almost see how someone might confuse that for the law.
 If I squint.

-• gr4vityWall 10 months ago
+• gr4vityWall a year ago

 Is that a legal requirement where the owner of that website is?